Yeeldx/yeeldbox-devdocs/docs/developers/v1/interfaces.md

 ### function `withdraw(uint256)`

-Partially withdraws funds (denominated in `want()` token) from the Strategy, and should always only be sending these to the Vault.
+Partially withdraws funds (denominated in `want()` token) from the Strategy, and should always only be sending these to the YeeldBox.
 In case the Strategy implements `harvest()`, a withdrawal fee may be applied.
 This function should have access control enforcing the Controller only to be its allowed caller.

 {% tabs %}
 {% tab title="Solidity" %}